With review and feedback from ENT doctor FP Johns Langford, MD (Concord)

 That said, climate is only believed to cause a difference in nostril size.
 The height and overall size of the nose are influenced by other factors, and you can find people with different-sized noses in all parts of the world.
 For example, the aquiline, or hooked nose, is often associated with people from southern Europe, the Middle East, and Native Americans, but people of all ethnicities all over the world can have this nose shape.

 Genetics are believed to have a minimal effect.
 There are some scientists who theorize that males, in general, have larger noses than females because they take in more oxygen than females.

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
-Would you like an appointment with Dr. Langford?
-Call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+Would you like an appointment with Dr. Langford? ou can also schedule an appointment online or through myCEENTAchart.

 Keep your eyes, ears, nose, and throat safe while skiing thanks to these tips from CEENTA.

 Many people love exercising, whether it’s to lose weight, build muscle, or just get out and be active.
 But for all the things we do to improve our workouts, there’s one thing everyone can do to perform better and feel better while doing it: breathe through our noses.